File Sharing

 Practical Ways to Speed Up Your Cloud Uploads

-Even with the fastest service, your local environment plays a significant role in actual transfer speeds.
+Even with the fast service, your local environment plays a significant role in actual transfer speeds.
 These optimizations can double your effective upload speed regardless of which provider you use.

 Use Wired Ethernet